1871fotc/fotc/docs/cemetery/finding-graves.md

 ## Markers

 Markers can be seen on, or embedded into, graves.
 They represent a person buried in the grave.
-There is no simple way to link a person's marker to the appropriate grave (portion-section-grave).
+There is no simple way to link a person's marker to the appropriate grave.

 ![](../assets/markers.jpg)